 What about Scrum?

-Although confronting, it is valuable information to process once the team comes back together in the following weeks.
-Perhaps people were forced to learn new skills and would like to keep using them or Introverted people had to take the initiative more often, stretching their comfort zone in both situations.
+Although challenging, it is valuable information to process once the team comes back together in the following weeks.
+Perhaps people were forced to learn new skills and would like to keep using them or introverted people had to take the initiative more often, stepping outside their comfort zone in both situations.

 Post Summer Blues